jonalter/kartbalance/support/index.md

 **A:** Tap on the title at the top center of the main screen or on one of the corner values.

 **Q:** How do remove a weight?
-**A:** To remove a weight, drag it of rhe chassis or tap it the tap the remove button.
+**A:** To remove a weight, drag it off the chassis or tap it then tap the remove button.

 **Q:** This app doesn't do something that would make my life easier.
 **A:** [Email us](mailto:{{ site.email_support }}) and we will try to incorporate your suggestion into a future release.